SFTtech/nyan/doc/nyan.md

 # The syntax is very much Python.
 # But was enhanced to support easy hierarchical data handling.

-# A NyanObject is created easily:
+# A nyan::Object is created easily:
 ObjName():
     member : TypeName = value